goloshubov/fconfig/README.md

 ## Features:
 - sync .dotfiles and configs
-  - The files are supposed to be in separate (and maybe private) git repositories - 'files_repos' inventory variable (an example is https://github.com/goloshubov/fconfig_files).
+  - The files are supposed to be in separate (and maybe private) git repositories - 'files_repos' variable (an example is https://github.com/goloshubov/fconfig_files).
 See files_repo's directory structure below.
 - install software:
   - rpm packages (dnf).
     - Merge (split) package list support.
 See vars override / merge note below.